Batteries not included ∙

 When we correct our attitude, we learn to receive with gratitude the good things the Father has provided, something remarkable happens.

 Ecclesiastes 5:20 God keeps him busy with the joy of his heart.

 1 Timothy 6:7-10

-8 If we have food and covering, with these we shall be content.
+8 So if we have enough food and clothing, let us be content.

-9 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
+9 But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.

-10 For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many griefs.
+10 For the love of money is the root of all kinds of evil.
+And some people, craving money, have wandered from the true faith and pierced themselves with many sorrows.

-The Father bestows abundant wealth and possessions on some of His children.
+The Father bestows abundant wealth and possessions on some of children of the King and.
 The Father intends for us to encourage others.
 The Father desires for us to be channels of His blessings, not containers of it.
 We are to be rivers of living water, not stagnant wells.

 Is it time to get off the running wheel of pursuing contentment?
 Is it time to learn to develop “an attitude of gratitude” for what the Father has already provided?

 Hamsters are born to run.
 The little fellows run miles every night seeking food.
-The Father’s children are not hamsters.
-The children of the King are born to seek true godliness.
+The children of the King are not hamsters.
+They are born to seek true godliness.